 Garrisons under Control of General Jiliao

 2. Jizhen Garrison: Stationed in today's Jixian County, Hebei Province, the part of the Great Wall under its control started from Shanhaiguan Pass in the east to Juyongguan Pass in the west.
+General Qi Jiguang spent more than 10 years directing the renovation of Great Wall in this area.
 The total length was more than 600 kilometers (373 miles).